ninioArtillero/document-templates/README.md

 # Document Templates

-This repository contains templates for generating different _document types_, in PDF format, from markdown files using [Pandoc](https://pandoc.org/).
+This repository contains templates for generating different _simple document flavors_, in PDF format, from markdown files using [Pandoc](https://pandoc.org/).

 Features: